A-Frame Chicken Coop – A great self-cleaning coop for your chooks!

 You can change the design, add wheels to it so you can move it easily during cleaning.

-You can change the design, and add wheels to it so you can move it easily during cleaning.
+You can add wheels to it so you can move it easily during cleaning.

 Would you also consider this A-frame chicken coop if you want to raise chickens in your backyard?